 • Manual Scaling: At any time, you can change the size of an existing Auto Scaling group manually.
 You can either update the desired capacity of the Auto Scaling group or update the instances that are attached to the Auto Scaling group.
 Manually scaling your group can be useful when automatic scaling is not needed or when you need to hold capacity at a fixed number of instances.

 • Dynamic Scaling: Dynamic scaling scales the capacity of your Auto Scaling group as traffic changes occur.
+Scale the number of EC2 instances in or out automatically, based on demand is a way to use Amazon EC2 Auto Scaling groups to scale capacity in the AWS Cloud.
 Amazon EC2 Auto Scaling supports the following types of dynamic scaling policies:

 Target tracking scaling: Increase and decrease the current capacity of the group based on an Amazon CloudWatch metric and a target value.
 It works similarly to the way that your thermostat maintains the temperature of your home, you select a temperature and the thermostat does the rest.